 If you’ve been car shopping recently, you may have heard the term CVT transmission and wondered what it is.
 For years, general knowledge has told us that there are only two types of transmissions: automatic and manual.
 Technically, this is still true as a CVT Transmission is a type of automatic transmission, however, CVT or Continuously Variable Transmission differs as it changes flawlessly through an infinite range of gear ratios whereas standard automatic transmissions traditionally have a fixed number of gear ratios.
 By the end of this article, you’ll understand the difference between automatic, and continuously variable transmissions and how they function.

-Ordinary Automatics vs. CVTs
+Automatics Transmissions vs. CVTs

 Automatic transmissions contain a complex series of gears, brakes, clutches, and principal devices.
 Ordinary automatics possess a finite amount of gears that are referred to as speeds.
 For example, you may have heard the term 6-speed automatic.
 This refers to six gears within the transmission.
 Each gear is set to only reach a certain vehicle speed; when the driver keeps accelerating, the transmission must shift up through the gears starting with first, second, and so on.